You’re entitled to know where I’m coming from in writing this book.

 Medical historian and health educator Maureen Minchin has been involved in global efforts to promote evidence-based infant feeding for decades, and is internationally recognised for her pivotal role in creating the lactation consultant profession.
 She has been a consultant to international bodies such as the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 She has educated health professionals, including through creating university-based courses in the UK and Australia.
-And she is an Editorial Board member for the open-access online International Breastfeeding Journal.
+And she is an Editorial Board member for the open-access online International Breastfeeding Journal and Breastfeeding Review.

 Writing influential and ground-breaking texts on infant feeding.